ikomal/Tinder/readme.md

 -validate the req in utils
 -install bcrypt to hash the password
--create passwordHash using bcrypt.hash and save user hash password
+-create passwordHash using bcrypt.hash and save user hash password -create Login API
+-valide the password and email using bcrypt.compare -send the resposnse login successful if valid else throw error